sadhanaavasarala/learning-library/README.md

 - To log issues and view the Lab Guide source, go to the [github oracle](https://rebrand.ly/ttcappdevlabs) repository.

-## Oracle's Touch the Cloud Series: AppDev Starter Kit
+## Oracle's Touch the Cloud Series: DevOps Starter Kit

-This Oracle Public Cloud workshop will walk you through AppDev services found in your trial account.
+This Oracle Public Cloud workshop will walk you through using some of the AppDev services found in your trial account while applying DevOps principles.
 It will also give you a hands on example of leveraging many of these servcies to build out a microservices architecture.
 You will be following DevOps principles of automation and consistancy throughout the workshop.
 No coding or detailed background of Oracle Cloud Services is required.

 ## Workshop Details